TOAST-DOCS/Gamebase/zh/Overview.md

 ### Authentication

 Gamebase supports OAuth login based on ID and passwords, using accounts of many identity providers (IdPs); guest login by using UUID of a device.
 Its authentication service is based on member information provided by external IdP, without having its own member system.
-In other words, user's ID or passwords are not saved in Gamebase.<br/>
+In other words, user's ID or passwords are not saved in Gamebase.

-* **Provides many authentication methods via single interface. ** <br/>
-  Development costs can be saved by enabling external IdP development easier and faster.
-Developers can easily implement authentication without concerning complicated procedure and legal or policy issues. <br/>
+* **Provides many authentication methods via single interface. ** Development costs can be saved by enabling external IdP development easier and faster.
+Developers can easily implement authentication without concerning complicated procedure and legal or policy issues.

-* **Provides various external IdP authentication methods.** <br/>
+* **Provides various external IdP authentication methods.**
-  Provided external authentication is to be continuously updated, and if there is any other authentication you'd like to include, contact [Customer Center](https://toast.com/support/inquiry).<br/>
+  Provided external authentication is to be continuously updated, and if there is any other authentication you'd like to include, contact [Customer Center](https://toast.com/support/inquiry).

 Following is the list of external authentication supported by Gamebase.